Annual Conference (CDDW)

 Research Excellence & Young Investigator Award Lectures: Honours – respectively - an outstanding Canadian researcher, and basic or clinical science contributions to gastroenterology from a younger Association member (under 45 years of age or within seven years of first academic appointment).

-Held directly prior to CDDW and the Annual CASL Winter Meeting, the Gastroenterology Residents-in-Training (GRIT) Course and the Scholars' Program are invitation-only educational events for gastroenterology residents, and medical students and PGY1 and PGY2 internal medicine residents, respectively.
+Held directly prior to CDDW and the Annual CASL Winter Meeting, the Gastroenterology Residents-in-Training (GRIT) Course, the Scholars' Program and the Research Topics in GI Disease Meeting are invitation-only educational events for gastroenterology residents; medical students and PGY1 and PGY2 internal medicine residents; and, PhD and MD postdoctoral trainees engaged in gastrointestinal research, respectively.